 It was still too early so we wandered around the shopping area for a bit before heading out towards the Kobe Waterfront.

-The Kobe Waterfront is about 20 minutes walk from the station.
-On the way we passed the well-known Kobe Chinatown.
+The Kobe Waterfront is about a 20-minute walk from the station.
+On the way, we passed the well-known Kobe Chinatown.

 Nankinmachi is Kobe’s Chinatown and the center of the Kansai region’s Chinese community.
 It was originally developed in the 19th Century by Chinese merchants who settled near Kobe Port.
 Nankinmachi is now a popular shopping and dining district.
 There are shops, restaurants, and food stands selling popular Chinese foods like steamed buns and ramen.
 However, they are not genuinely Chinese dishes as they have been adapted to the taste of the Japanese to a big extent.

 The port area is just a block away from Nankinmachi.
 As we neared the port area, we passed under the huge Hamate Bypass on the Kobe waterfront which was extensively damaged during the quake of 1995.
-Its another marvel of Japanese technology.
+It is another marvel of Japanese technology.

 As we entered Merikane park, we were surprised by the presence of large crowds of Japanese in their lovely kimonos.
 It was only then that we realized that we had landed there right on the day of the Bon Odori festival in Kobe.
 The Bon Odori Festival in Kobe is one of the largest in the Kansai area.
 It features live performances of Japanese traditional folk songs with Kobe’s famous night view in the background.

 Up ahead a high wooden scaffold had been constructed with red paper lanterns hanging from all sides.
 On the scaffold called Yagura, a group of girls were performing to the “Kawachi Ondo“.
 Many vendors had set up food stalls where you can enjoy delicious Kobe food.